Article

-When forecasts speak a different language
+When business forecasts speak a different language

 In the battle for top-down versus bottom-up forecasting, the victim is a pragmatic, planning forecast that helps to better plan labour, space and resource.
 The solution?
 Purpose-led forecasting.